-If you return a unit for repair, please include a detailed description of the problem, and the name of a contact who we can refer to for any questions.
+If you return a unit for repair, you must fill in the RMA form on our website, please include a detailed description of the problem, and the name of a contact who we can refer to for any questions.
 Please mark for the attention of the QA Department.